 After decades as a chef in Holland, Giuseppe returned to Italy in 1999 and here, 4 miles as the crow fies from the Mediterranean Ocean, he raised a family and launched his wine brand.

 The newly planted, organically-farmed vines thrived in the limestone rich, clay-based soils.
 Giuseppe had found an ideal footing for Bordeaux varietals: Cabernet Sauvignon, Syrah, Petit Verdot and Cabernet Franc.
-This western-most range of Tuscany, the Val di Cornia, is testament to the success these grapes varieties can achieve.
+This western-most range of Tuscany, the Val di Cornia, is testament to the success these grape varieties can achieve.
 Here, it is not Sangiovese that rules – Cabernet Sauvignon is the king that delivers robust, ripe fruit and a true expression of this Mediterranean-infuenced microclimate.

 His 44 acres spread out from the farmstead’s 1,300 AD guest-house across a sweeping valley.
 The land rises gently from the Etruscan coast, averaging only 170 feet above sea level, and is lush and verdant, the result of organic farming practices.